 Decide on a focus

 The Seven Steps approach is always to break it down.
-You can’t fix everything at once, so start with the technique that will make the most difference to a particular student or a group of students in your class.
+You can’t fix everything at once, so our new AI-powered assessment tool will help you identify which technique will make the most difference to a particular student or a group of students in your class.
 Small is always the best because we want to start small to end up big.

 By finding out what they know and how they’re doing.
 You won’t over-teach, you’ll be able to see their progress and focus on the key techniques you can build on or areas that need further development.